victoria-maple/resources/guide.md

   cancel&rdquo; buff).
 - Perhaps worst of all, phase 3 is capable of essentially phasing out of existence and becoming invincible whenever it wants to.
-There are basically two strategies (which should ideally be used at the same time) for coping with this tomfoolery:
+There are basically two strategies &mdash; which should, ideally, be used at the same time &mdash; for coping with this tomfoolery:
     - Making sure that everyone stays as close to the very bottom of the map as possible can help.
 You usually want Grog to come to you, not the other way around.
 If you chase Grog, the likely outcome is that Grog simply